 Towards the end of the tour, you come past a couple of bird feeding stations.
 They are actually meant for the rare stitchbird (called hihi in Maori).
 They need supplementary feeding since the bigger and the cheekier birds take away their food.
 However, the feeding stations are well guarded by bellbirds and only the occasional hihi tries to get to the food.

 The tour ends at the gift shop, where you have time to eat your lunch and enjoy complimentary tea and coffee while browsing through the shop.
-There is also a lot of information about the birds and the history of the island, for those who would like to read further and the ones who didn’t participate in the tour.
+There is also a lot of information about the birds and the Tiritiri Matangi history,for those who would like to read further and the ones who didn’t participate in the tour.

-Next to the gift store stands a 20 meters tall Tiritiri Matangi lighthouse.
-It’s over 150 years old and is still fully functional with solar panels.
-Next to the lighthouse is the lighthouse keepers’ cottage.
-It can be visited and showcases old relicts that were used to communicate with the mainland, like morse code at first and radio later on.
+Next to the gift store stands the 20 meters tall Tiritiri Matangi lighthouse.
+It’s over 150 years old and is still fully functional, with modern solar panels.
+Next to the lighthouse is the lighthouse keeper’s cottage.
+It can be visited and showcases old relicts that were used to communicate with the mainland, via morse code at first and radio later on.